Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 However, after Satan misused his volitional freedom, God condemned him to eternal torment for his defiance.

 God likewise respects our volitional freedom.
-He never forces us to abide by his moral code.
-He never demands that we comply with his salvation plan.
+He never forces us to abide by his moral code or demands that we comply with his salvation plan.

 But those of us who misuse our moral autonomy to defy God will incur the same punishment he has reserved for Satan unless we choose to be reborn spiritually.